-Here’s The Latest On N’Keal Harry Ahead Of Patriots Rookie’s Potential Return
+NESN

 FOXBORO, Mass. — The New England Patriots could have their top 2019 draft pick back in the mix for this Sunday’s matchup with the Baltimore Ravens.

-Wide receiver N’Keal Harry, the 32nd overall selection in this year’s draft, is eligible to be activated off injured reserve after sitting out the Patriots’ last eight games.
+Wide receiver N’Keal Harry, the 32nd overall selection in this year’s draft, is eligible to be activated off injured reserve after sitting out the Patriots’ first eight games.
 Harry returned to practice two weeks ago and has impressed Patriots receivers coach Joe Judge with his work ethic.

 “He’s working hard,” Judge said Monday.
 “He’s definitely enthusiastic to be back out there.
 He’s doing everything we ask him to do.
 We’re excited to have him out there, and we’ll see how he does this week and how it turns out.”